microsoft/aici/aicirt/aicirt-proto.md

 }
 ```

-The response is pretty much empty, but not the matching `$rid`.
+The response is pretty much empty, but note the matching `$rid`.

 ```json
 { "type": "ok", "data": {}, "$rid": "0aae92c8-e415-4efd-947b-361a8573020c" }